Registration and fees

 What we do with it and who we share it with

-Information stored in the University’s registration system will exclusively be used in relation to this event or a subsequent event and it will not be distributed or sold to other parties for other purposes.
+Information stored in the University’s registration system will exclusively be used in relation to this event however certain data will be securely shared with a 3rd party and co-host (IIPF organisation, Germany) with regards to the further administration of this conference.

 How long do we keep it for